Google's upgraded mesh solution

 |Colors||snow (router) snow, mist, sand (point)||white|

 As far as aesthetics go, Google Wifi only comes in white.
-The Nest Wifi router is also only available in white, however, Google calls it snow.
+The Nest Wifi router is also only available in white.
+However, Google calls it snow.

 Nest Wifi and Google Wifi are compatible with each other.
 This means if you have an existing Nest Wifi or Google Wifi network in place, it can be expanded with either product.
-If you want to upgrade your Google Wifi network to Nest Wifi you don't need to send your Google Wifi routers to recycling.
-You can use them to expand your Wi-Fi network to areas with poor coverage such as a basement or garage.
+If you want to upgrade your Google Wifi network to Nest Wifi, you don't need to send your Google Wifi routers to recycling.
+You can use them to expand your Wi-Fi network to areas with poor coverage, such as a basement or garage.

 If you want to add the functionality of the Nest Wifi points to your Google Wifi network, you can, although you'll only get the speed of Google Wifi.
 Of course, you should place the fastest available router at the center of your network to ensure the best possible speed.

+The Nest Wifi Points come with a speaker and microphones built-in so that you can access Google Assistant.
+While the speaker isn't Hi-Fi quality, it should be similar to the surprisingly decent Nest Mini.
 It's a nice addition that each Wi-Fi point also handles the job of a smart speaker.
 This feature can help you reduce the number of electronics you have set up in each room and wire clutter.

-Which should you get?
+Nest Wifi vs. Google Wifi: Which should you get?